 - The maximum allowance is €7500 for a one-week summer school and €15000 for a two-week summer school.

 - Co-financing is not required, but it is encouraged.

 - The summer school takes place at a European university or recognized research institute.

 - The main applicant has a paid permanent position at a European university or recognized research institute.

 - The summer school is open to all (advanced) MA- and PhD-students in linguistics.

 The summer school curriculum preferably offers both foundational and advanced courses.
 In their selection of teachers the summer school organizers are encouraged to strive for a balance with respect to gender, ethnicity, and professional status.

 The application procedure for a VRF-summer school grant proceeds as follows:

 - You download the submission form and fill it out completely.

-- You submit a pdf-version of this form along with a detailed budget of the summer school to firstname.lastname@example.org.
+- You submit a pdf-version of this form along with a detailed budget and course schedule of the summer school to firstname.lastname@example.org.

 - The Scientific Advisory Board of the Van Riemsdijk Foundation evaluates all proposals.
 Based on these evaluations, the Board of the Van Riemsdijk Foundation ranks all applications and decides on the allocation of funding.

 - If your proposal is selected for funding, you are required to submit a short scientific report within three months after your summer school took place.